FPGAwars/apio/docs/installing-apio.md

         apio-windows-amd64-[version]-[date]-bundle.zip

+2. Right click on the bundle file , select `properties`, check the `Unblock` checkbox and press OK.
+This will allow you to run the the unsigned Apio app.

-2. Uncompress the bundle to reveal the `apio` directory with the application files.
+3. Uncompress the bundle to reveal the `apio` directory with the application files.

-3. While in the `apio` directory, run the following command to test your installation (this will run `apio.exe`):
+4. While in the `apio` directory, run the following command to test your installation (this will run `apio.exe`):

         .\apio

-4. Move the `apio` directory to a location of your choosing and add it to your `%PATH%`.
+5. Move the `apio` directory to a location of your choosing and add it to your `%PATH%`.